ARCH Frequently Asked Questions

 How long has ARCH been established?

-ARCH (formerly the Colonic International Association) was established in 1987 by the late Dr Milo Stewart, and has been setting the standard in colon hydrotherapy for over 25 years.
+ARCH (formerly the Colonic International Association) was established in 1987 by the late Dr Milo Siewert, and has been setting the standard in colon hydrotherapy for over 25 years.

 How many members has ARCH got?